nicogj/nicogj.github.io/_posts/2020-10-31-china-virus.md

 -  How ignorant must one be, when the only question you have for the #POTUS is a comment asking is he a racist toward China because he referred to this as a Chinese Virus!
 What a world we live in now..EVERYONE IS SO HELL BENT ON FINDING SOMETHING TO BE OFFENDED OF..#Misery
 </pre>

 As we increase the number of clusters, additional nuances start to appear.
 For 7 classes, the uninformative cluster remains, but the positive and negative clusters have been split into more granular categories.
-We can manually assign the 7 clusters to 5 categories as described below.
+We can manually assign the 7 clusters to 5 categories described below.

 <center>
 <img class="example-image" src="/img/2020_chinese_virus/kmeans.png" alt="image-1" />